marketconnect/app-policies/pteep/index.md

 **Privacy Policy for ПОТЭЭ-903н-2022**

-**Last Updated:** July 19, 2025
+**Last Updated:** July 16, 2025

 **1. Introduction**
-Welcome to the "ПТЭЭП 2025 • Электроустановки" app for Android!
+Welcome to the "ПОТЭЭ-903н-2022" app for Android!
 The developer, Bogachenko Ivan, is committed to protecting your privacy.
 This Privacy Policy explains what data we do NOT collect and how you can manage any data created by the app on your device.

 **2. Disclaimer and Source of Information**
 It is crucial to understand the following: